woohp/YTPlusM/README.md

 # YTPlusM
 <p align="center">
   <img src="Resources/IMG_5913.png" width="450"><br>
-  The best fork of an incredible enhancer for YouTube on iOS, featuring over hundred customizable options but with the latest version freed and with more tweaks than the original <a href="https://github.com/dayanch96/YTLite">YouTube Plus.</a>
+  The best fork of an incredible enhancer for the popular video app on iOS, featuring over a hundred customizable options but with the latest version freed and with more tweaks than the original <a href="https://github.com/dayanch96/YTLite">YTPlus.</a>
 </p>

 <p><strong>THANK YOU ALL VERY MUCH FOR THE 150 STARS AND 100 FORKS🎉</strong></p>